 Nonmetallic Mineral Product Manufacturing

 Mining, beneficiating, and manufacturing activities often occur in a single location.
 Separate receipts will be collected for these activities whenever possible.
-When receipts cannot be broken out between mining and manufacturing, establishments that mine or quarry nonmetallic minerals, beneficiate the nonmetallic minerals and further process the nonmetallic minerals into a more finished manufactured product are classified based on the primary activity of the establishment.
-A mine that manufactures a small amount of finished products will be classified in Sector 21, Mining, Quarrying, and Oil and Gas Extraction.
-An establishment that mines whose primary output is a more finished manufactured product will be classified in the Manufacturing Sector.
+When receipts cannot be broken out between mining and manufacturing, establishments that mine or quarry nonmetallic minerals, beneficiate the nonmetallic minerals, and further process the nonmetallic minerals into a more finished manufactured product are classified based on the primary activity of the establishment.
+A mine that manufactures a small amount of finished products is classified in Sector 21, Mining, Quarrying, and Oil and Gas Extraction.
+An establishment that mines whose primary output is a more finished manufactured product is classified in the Manufacturing sector.

 The immediate parent of subsector 327 is sector 31-33: Manufacturing